-Hyperlocal Presents at Triennale Milano Three New Magazines on Victoria Island (Lagos), Umberto I (La Spezia) and Buahbatu (Bandung)
+Hyperlocal Presents at Triennale Milano Three New Magazines on Victoria Island (Lagos), Umberto I (La Spezia), and Buahbatu (Bandung)

-But, you may ask: what is Hyperlocal?
+But you may ask: what is Hyperlocal?

-Scenes and Neighborhoods
+Scenes and Neighbourhoods

 Hyperlocal is an editorial platform that explores the relationships between cultural scenes and their neighbourhoods.
 We focus on what may seem like minimal, local spaces: the neighbourhood as the city’s elementary unit, and the scene as a shared, small-scale laboratory of lifestyles.